home-controller/homeauto_network/README.md

 * Not to be confused with Ethernet.
 * This will be kind of like a very cut down and slow CAN network.
 So there will be no need for network hardware.

-*
-* Lets go with:
+### Lets go with

-* [x]  1: A pull down pulse to say I am about to start sending.
+1. bits[1 Maybe more] A pull down pulse to say I am about to start sending.

-* 1: 8 bits command id
+2. bits[8] command id
-* 2: 1 bit RTR (Remote Transmission Request)
+3. bit3[1] RTR (Remote Transmission Request).
+RTR = 0: for date frame 4. or RTR=1 for: "Remote-Request Frame"
-* 3: 2 bits data length in bytes 0=0,1=1,2=2,3=4
+4. bits[2] data length in bytes 0=0,1=1,2=2,3=4
-* 4: Then optional 8,16 or 32 bits of data.
+5. bits[0,8,16,32] bits Then optional 8,16 or 32 bits of data.
-* 5: ToDo CRC field.
-Can is 15 bits but should be lot less here.
+6. bits[?]
+CRC field.
+CAN is 15 bits but should be lot less here.
-* 6: CRC delimiter
+7. bits[1]: CRC delimiter
-* 7: Ack bit
+8. bits[1] Ack bit
-* 8: Ack delimiter bit
+9. bits[1] Ack delimiter bit
-* 9: 7 bit end of fame.
+10. bits[7] : 10: 7 bit end of fame.

-* 10: todo On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.
+[ ] : todo On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.

 * Using 488 bit/s for the bandwidth.
 The number of high or low bits can then be calculated with shift left(11 = div 2048) and bitwise AND, no need for MCU div.
 Could 2 or 4 time faster but if the MCU is trying to use onewire etc. at the same time I was thinking the slower better.
 Want to keep the timing code as fast as possible as some of it needs to be in an ISR.

+* [ ] Send a simple command with 0 or 1 byte of data(with out CRC or handling higher priority incoming messages)
-* [ ]  5: TODO Maybe do crc
+* [ ] Implement crc
+* [ ] handle the rest of the data lengths.
-* [ ]  6.
-Todo: should probably use CAN style, add a inverted bit if long sequence of high or low bits instead of relying on parity bit.
+* [ ] Should probably use CAN style, add a inverted bit if long sequence of high or low bits instead of relying on parity bit.
+* [ ] Acknowledgment frame bit set for messages that this unit can deal with.
+* [ ] Acknowledgment option by sending back the crc checksum.
+* [ ] Maybe add some more of the CAN error checking in the 7 bit end frame.

+### Read bus

+* [ ] Read option with ISR on pin change to just store starting time then disable pin interrupts and enable general interrupts and then just call the readMessage() function.
+This might play badly with other time critical stuff though.
-* [ ]   7.
-Todo Options to have receiving unit(s) use an interrupt or a week pull-down with 1 controller so the controller can check each time through the main loop.
+* [ ] Options to have receiving unit(s) use extra wire with interrupt or a week pull-down with 1 controller so the controller can check each time through the main loop.
-* [ ]   8.
-Todo: Should have an option for acknowledgment by sending back the crc checksum.
+* [ ] Maybe have an option to increase the start pull-down length so it would be long enough that it would stay low for 1 time through the main loop. then you would not need to use interrupts to read.
+With the ack bit implemented the sender would resend so would not have to catch if doing more than normal in the main loop.
+Would also need to add 1 high bit at end of SOF (Start of Frame).
+* [ ] Implement pin change interrupt line reading.
+* [ ] Interrupt to start then continue with timing subsequent pin changes
+* [ ] Alternative first interrupt sets up a timer.
+Could even use pin change interrupt to correct timing at guaranteed bit change points.
-* [ ]   9.
-TODO: interrupt version away to tun off the intercept when doing time sensitive stuff.
+* [ ] TODO: interrupt version away to tun off the intercept when doing time sensitive stuff.
 Will need at least Ack for this.

 ## can protocol web pages